-The settings in this dialog box are organized on several property sheets.
-You can switch from one sheet to another by clicking on the tab at the top of the sheet you want to view.
-As you can see, this dialog has property sheets for Font, Spacing, and Hyperlink.
-Since we only want to modify the font, we can stay on the Font property sheet.
+The settings in this dialog box are distributed over several "index cards".
+You can switch between them by clicking on one of the tabs along the top of the dialog.
+As you can see, this dialog has tabs for Font, Spacing, and Hyperlink.
+Since we only want to modify the font, we can stay on the Font tab.